 For anyone who loves Spin or running, it's worth knowing that doing the VersaClimber burns double the number of calories than being on a static bike or treadmill.
 You're using your whole body and in a more functional, natural climbing motion.

 I was going to Climb to the Beat fairly regularly for about a month.
 I noticed from regular climbing sessions that my cardio ability improved and that classes began to feel more manageable.
 The first session is always the hardest.
 I also noticed my bum looked more lifted, my arms felt more toned, and I had more energy away from my workouts.

 Recently, I found myself back in L.A. and staying right around the corner from Rise Nation.
 It's on ClassPass, so I loaded the app and tried to find some availability.
 Rise Nation may have been around for some years, but it's still super popular and classes get booked out well in advance.
 However, I managed to squeeze into an early session.
 (I'm a night owl, but it was worth it).

 If your gym has a VersaClimber machine, I recommend you pull up your favorite workout playlist on your iPhone, hop on, and climb in time with the tunes.
 Otherwise, if you're London-based, head to Sweat by BXR and try a class.
 First-time climbers can book a climb for £30.
-If you are in California or Florida, you can head out to Rise Nation and take a VersaClimber class for around $26.
+If you are in California and a few other states, you can head out to Rise Nation and take a VersaClimber class for around $26.